Writings - Five contemporary artists explore language, meaning and inscription

 In 2015, his latest body of work was shown in a solo exhibition, Fictions, at Cecilia de Torres, Ltd. His large-scale drawing, Falling (2007-2009), was recently included in the first group exhibition ever to be held at the 9/11 Memorial and Museum in New York City, entitled Rendering the Unthinkable: Artists Respond to 9/11.

 Please click for CV

 b.
 1965, Caracas, Venezuela – lives in Paris, France since 2008

-The child of mathematicians, Elias Crespin grew up in Caracas, Venezuela.
-From an early age, Crespin frequently visited the studio of his grandmother, the artist Gego (Gertrud Goldschmidt) and her partner, the artist and designer Gerd Leufert, where the young Crespin was encouraged to experiment with different materials.
-At the same time, the artist’s technical inclinations led him to study Computer Science at Venezuela's Central University, where he delved into the fields of mathematics, graphics, and topographical formulas.
-After working for various software companies and then for his own consulting firm, Crespin decided to dedicate his skills to art making.
+The child of mathematicians, Elias Crespin frequently visited the studio of his grandmother, the artist Gego (Gertrud Goldschmidt), and her partner, the artist and designer Gerd Leufert.
+During this time, the young Crespin was encouraged to experiment with different materials.
+His technical inclinations led him to study Computer Science at Venezuela's Universidad Central in Caracas, where he delved into the fields of mathematics and topographical formulas.
+After working for various software companies, he decided to dedicate his skills to art making.

 Please click for Chronology